sljm12/esp32_tensorflowlite/docs/index.md

 make -f tensorflow/lite/micro/tools/make/Makefile TARGET=esp generate_doorbell_camera_esp_project
 ```

-For some reason it is a known [issue](https://github.com/tensorflow/tensorflow/issues/37431) that the detection_responder.cc file might be empty when you run it for the first time.
+It is a known [issue](https://github.com/tensorflow/tensorflow/issues/37431) that the detection_responder.cc file might be empty when you run it for the first time.

 Once that is done, we can use [Teachable machine](https://teachablemachine.withgoogle.com/) to train a custom model and modify the example code to use our custom model.

+I have added links to the commits in order for you to see the changes I have made to the source files.

 This set of codes has been tested to work with ESP-IDF v4.3.